Sailing in Saint Vincent & The Grenadines

 Mayreau: Just northeast of the Tobago Cays, this tiny 800-acre island has scarcely 300 residents but its lovely palm-lined beach, Salt Whistle Bay, is dreamy and magical and does wonderful beach BBQs for all the yachts.

 Tobago Cays: Justly famous for its protected waters, this is now a national marine park.
-The turquoise waters of the Tobago Cays are populated with Hawksbill sea turtles, which provide friendly swimming companions, making the experience of swimming in the Tobago Cays a magical and memorable one.
+The turquoise waters of the Tobago Cays are populated with Green and Hawksbill sea turtles, which provide friendly swimming companions, making the experience of swimming in the Tobago Cays a magical and memorable one.
 Petit Tabac just inside World End’s Reef, with only space for three yachts to anchor, is also a favourite stop of ours too…a real deserted island.

 Union Island: With its mountain peaks and colourful market it is the ideal place for snorkelling and picking up some provisions.
 When we anchor in Clifton, snorkelling is a must as is a stop at Happy Island to see King and grab a rum punch.
 This is a man-made island that only has a bar on board.
 Chatham Bay is also a stunning anchorage with one of the best snorkelling spots we have found.